Fast rivers and snakes….On the Amazon right now!

 Oh by the way…I use to be a lifeguard.

-7 Responses to “Fast rivers and snakes….On the Amazon right now!”
+7 Comments on “Fast rivers and snakes….On the Amazon right now!

 Thank you for going on this trip to Ecuador.
 The words that you and the Compassion team have shared are truly impacting… I pray that God would continue to turn my life upside down for His kingdom.
 That it would continually come to earth through me.
 This trip has enlarged my vision and expectation.
 God is so good.
 Thank you for spending your life for Him.